HW-PlayersPatch/File_Share/ChangeLists/Build 10 Change List.md

 * The RU available on each mission has been tweaked to account for the Kushan research cost changes below.

 ## Balance
+* Note, build 10 was released in a hurry following the Homeworld 3 announcement.
+Some balance changes are experimental and may be reverted in the next build.
 * Kushan and Taiidan research costs went up too high in build 9, and have been reduced accordingly in build 10.
 Fighters -1100ru, Corvettes -1500ru, Frigates -1100ru, Capitals -4700ru, and Non-Combat -700 for a total of -9100ru.
 * Mine duration reduced from 200 to 60sec to avoid stalemates.
 * All probes can now travel through hyperspace gates, but can not move again after they exit the hyperspace gate.